Here are some notable people whose paths crossed with Paul Elder & Company.

 - Harold M. Sichel (1881-1948).
 Illustrator and painter.
 Born in Benicia, California, he studied in San Francisco at the Mark Hopkins Institute under Arthur Mathews.
 Elder used his work frequently for books, calendars and other ephemera.

-- Audley B. Wells (b.
-1887).
+- Audley B. Wells (1887-1971).
 Artist and illustrator.
 Born in Missouri, she moved to Los Angeles by 1900.
 In 1918 she was an Art and Drawing teacher in the Los Angeles and Pasadena schools.

 - Nellie Blessing Eyster (1836-1922).
 Paul Elder Sr’s maternal grandmother.
 She moved to California with Paul’s parents in the mid-1870s.
 She wrote several books and was an enthusiastic campaigner for the temperance movement.